Paid Leave Oregon

 As an employer, how will I know employees are taking and approved for PLO?

-In general, employees are supposed to give a 30 notice for paid leave.
+In general, employees are supposed to give a 30 days notice for paid leave.
 However, there are are provisions for a 24 hour notice that can be given verbally with a written notice within 3 days of taking leave.
 What is not clear is the mechanism that the PLO notifies the employer, presumably the employer of record (Cardinal).
 When Cardinal is contacted with an approved or declined paid leave notice, we will contact you.

-Who qualifies for PLO leave?
+Who qualifies for PLO?

 Oregon employees that have earned at least $1000 in the previous year and that can document the need to take leave based on PLO requirements.
 An example would be a mother taking leave to give birth and care for a child.
-Please see ____ for details of what qualifies for PLO leave.
+Please see Oregon Leave Guide for details of what qualifies for PLO leave.

 Who determines if leave is approved?